 Tales of death and destruction seem to follow certain famous jewels.
 There are stories of ancient warlords fighting bloody battles, kings and queen suffering agonizing ends, Russian princesses leaping off buildings, fortunes ruined, careers dashed, companies bankrupted, marriages imploded—all because of sparkling stones.

 But while certain gems do seem to be associated with misfortune, some of the dark histories behind famous gemstones have been entirely fabricated or significantly embroidered.
 Nevertheless, these stories continue to fascinate.
-“I think these stones resonate with us because of their mysterious and often disreputable origins … as well as their sheer size and glamour,” Jeweler Karen Bachmann, a professor of Art & Design at the Pratt Institute who recently gave a talk on cursed gems at Brooklyn's Morbid Anatomy Museum, says.
+“I think these stones resonate with us because of their mysterious and often disreputable origins … as well as their sheer size and glamour,” Jeweler Karen Bachmann, a professor of Art & Design at the Pratt Institute, says.
 Smaller stones, she notes, don’t tend to have the same stories associated with them as these giant, egg-sized jewels.
 Plus, whether or not you believe in the idea of a “curse,” many of the tales just make a great yarn.

 And there might be a lesson in some of these tales, too.
 Bachman also notes that a disturbing number of history’s supposedly cursed gems are said to have once been plucked from the eye of a Hindu idol.
 The moral of the story here might be: If you want your jewelry to be lucky, don't start out by stealing it.

 1. Hope Diamond